 Pre-heat oven to 375 degrees F.

-Add 1 tsp of oil or cooking spray to a small pan.
+Add 1 teaspoon of oil or cooking spray to a small pan.
 Sautee jalapeño pepper for 1-2 minutes until soft.
 Then add minced garlic and saute until fragrant, only 30 seconds or so.
 Remove from heat and set aside.

 Cook lentils According to package directions (or do this step ahead of time to make assembly easier).
 Be sure to avoid overcooking the lentils.
 You want them to still have structure to them when you're done and not be over-cooked and mushy.